Open Burning

 Recreational Fires

-A fire used for non-commercial cooking of food for human consumption (barbecues, gas stoves, charcoal fires), for instructional or religious purposes (bonfires, sweat lodges) or for recreational purposes (campfires on private lands).
+Permits are not required for recreational fires.
+These include fires used for non-commercial cooking of food for human consumption (barbecues, gas stoves, charcoal fires), for instructional or religious purposes (bonfires, sweat lodges), or campfires on private land.
+Recreational fires should be no larger than 2 feet wide x 2 feet long x 3 feet high.

 Fireplace